AN/APQ-120 radar family: Aero-13

-The Aero 13 FCR designed for Douglas F4D Skyray is the origin of AN/APQ-120, and it established the configuration of the airborne FCR not only for the radar families of AN/APQ-120, but also a standard for all other airborne radars to follow: Aero 13 FCR was designed as an integrated cylindrical module that could be plugged into the nose of an aircraft, instead of a set of semi-independent black boxes.
+Designed for the Douglas F4D Skyray, the Aero-13 fire-control radar formed the basis for the later AN/APQ-120 and established a configuration that influenced not only subsequent members of the AN/APQ-120 radar family but also the general design of airborne fire-control radars.
+The Aero-13 was designed as an integrated cylindrical module that could be installed as a single unit in an aircraft's nose, rather than as a collection of semi-independent electronic components.

-Aero 1A
+Aero-1A

-Aero 13 did not have any capability for semi-active radar homing (SARH) air-to-air missile (AAM)s.
-1A FCR was developed to add this capability by incorporating a continuous wave illuminator for SARH AAMs.
-This configuration of Aero 1A remained unchanged for later radars for F-4s all the way until AN/APQ-50.
+The Aero-13 lacked the capability to support semi-active radar homing (SARH) air-to-air missile (AAMs).
+The Aero-1A radar was developed to add this capability by incorporating a continuous-wave illuminator for SARH-guided missiles.
+This configuration was retained in later radar systems developed for the F-4 series, remaining in use through the AN/APQ-50.